ikasanEIP/ikasan/ikasaneip/developer/docs/StandaloneDeveloperGuide.md

 ### Dynamic Configured Resources
 Configured resources can specifically be set to persist their configuration on every event invocation through the flow.
-This can be useful where the configuration itself can be updated based on the inflight event.
+This can be useful where the configuration itself is updated based on the inflight event.
 To do this the component must first be set as a ConfiguredResource (interface implementation on the component class) at build time.
-Once set as a configured resource, dynamic configuration can be turned on at runtime through the configuration of the component invoker.
+Once set dynamic configuration can be turned on at runtime through the configuration of the component invoker.

 *NOTE: If dynamicConfiguration is false, any updates to a component configuration will only work whilst the flow is running - it will not be persisted.
 Restart of a flow will reset that configuration back to its original state.*

 Setting the component invoker with dynamicConfiguration true or false turns dynamic configuration on and off respectively.
 Turning this on will ensure the configuration is loaded at the start of the inflight event and updated on completion of processing the inflight event.
 Changing the content of the configuration is left to the remit of the developer.
-This can be achieved by updating the configuration in the component using that configuration; or for off-the-shelf components as a subsequent translator component.
+This can be achieved by updating the configuration in the component using that configuration; or, for off-the-shelf components, as a subsequent translator component.

 #### FluentAPI Builder Pattern Usage
-Dynamic Configuration can be programmatically set via the FLuentAPI builder pattern.
+Dynamic Configuration can be programmatically set via the FluentAPI builder pattern.
 ```java
         Flow eventGeneratingFlow = moduleBuilder.getFlowBuilder("EventGeneratingFlow")
                 .withExceptionResolver(builderFactory